40th National Forum Series — 2023 (Virtual)

 His engagement around the world captures critical truths that are challenges across the globe, such as his statement after a visit to South Africa in September.
 Dr. Orellana said, “The term 'environmental racism' describes institutionalized discrimination based on race or colour.
 In pre-1994 South Africa, the distribution of environmental risks and harms disproportionately and often deliberately targeted low-income groups and along racial lines.
 Today, despite the efforts by Government in setting up institutions and laws to address this legacy of environmental racism, pervasive air, water, and chemical pollution still imposes a heavy toll, especially on disadvantaged communities.
 Overcoming it will require significant additional efforts, including structural, legislative, economic, and environmental changes."

-His practice as a legal advisor has included work with United Nations agencies, governments, and non-governmental organizations, including on waste and chemicals issues at the Basel and Minamata conventions, the UN Environment Assembly, and the Human Rights Council.
+His practice as a legal advisor has included work with United Nations agencies, governments, and non-governmental organizations, including on waste and chemicals issues at the Basel and Minamata conventions, the United Nations Environment Assembly, and the United Nations Human Rights Council.
 He has intervened in cases before the Inter-American Court of Human Rights, the International Tribunal for the Law of the Sea, the International Centre for Settlement of Investment Disputes, and the World Trade Organization's Appellate Body.
 His practice in the climate space includes representing the eight-nations Independent Association of Latin America and the Caribbean in the negotiations of the Paris Agreement on Climate Change.
 He has also served as senior legal advisor to the Presidency of the 25th Conference of the Parties of the UN Framework Convention on Climate Change.

 Professor Orellana has extensive experience working with civil society around the world on issues concerning global environmental justice.
 He was the inaugural director of the Environment and Human Rights Division at Human Rights Watch.
 Previously he directed the trade and the human rights programs at the Center for International Environmental Law, and he co-chaired the UN Environment Program's civil society forum.